 Since 1982 the Festival has continued to emulate its founding models – the idealism of the Marlboro Music Festival (Vermont) and the varied program of the Chamber Music Society of Lincoln Center.
 The Festival is now among the oldest and longest summer chamber music festivals in the United States.
 In 2015 the board of directors passed a corporate resolution to change the Festival name to Highlands-Cashiers Chamber Music Festival.

-The past thirty-eight concert seasons have brought together artists whose standards of excellence and commitment to chamber music have enriched the creative traditions of Highlands, Cashiers and the Western Carolina mountains.
-The 39th Season will certainly continue that tradition with another exciting mix of old friends and new faces, the fun series "Bach at Buck's" featuring solo and duo string music in the informal setting of a coffee house in both the Highlands and Cashiers locations and lectures in conjunction with the Center For Life Enrichment.
+The past forty-one concert seasons have brought together artists whose standards of excellence and commitment to chamber music have enriched the creative traditions of Highlands, Cashiers and the Western Carolina mountains.
+The 42nd Season will certainly continue that tradition with another exciting mix of old friends and new faces, the fun series "Bach at Buck's" featuring solo and duo string music in the informal setting of a coffee house in both the Highlands and Cashiers locations and lectures in conjunction with the Center For Life Enrichment.
 The popular Feasts of the Festival, a series of dinners given as fund-raisers to support the Festival, continues to thrive.

 The Festival is a member of Chamber Music America and the Highlands and Cashiers Chambers of Commerce.